Fengli-Su/cse2122/homework/homework-1.markdown

 From the book, page 172, question 8.

+**
+The name of the submission shoulf be 'homework.cpp', no numbers, no name, no capital letters.

+**
 **All homeworks must have  the following at the top of the submitted file
     File name: homework-1.cpp
     Created by:
     Created on:
     Synopsis:
 **

 Write a program that scores a blackjack hand.
 In blackjack, a player receives